-- 22. While there are no funded student places being allocated as part of the Upskilling funding for AY 2019-20, SFC will monitor the delivery and uptake of activity through its Early Statistics and Final Figures Returns, and through specific reporting from universities.
-More information and guidance on reporting through Early Statistics will be provided in due course. - 23.
-As a condition of grant, universities are required to submit quarterly reports (at the end of October 2019, January, April and July 2020) detailing progress on the use of their Upskilling funding allocation in AY 2019-20.
+- 22. While there are no funded student places being allocated as part of the Upskilling funding for AY 2019-20, SFC will monitor the delivery and uptake of activity through specific reporting from universities. - 23.
+As a condition of grant, universities are required to submit two reports to SFC (at the end of January 2020 and a final report at the end of August 2020) detailing progress on the use of their Upskilling funding allocation in AY 2019-20.
 These reports should include details on the development and/or delivery of courses/provision, the uptake of activity, including the numbers of learners, the number/type/level of qualifications and the hours/credits of learning provided.
 Reports should be sent to upskilling@sfc.ac.uk.